8BitMMO

-8BitMMO is a massively multiplayer game and a free-to-play created by American indie studio Archive Entertainment.
-It is currently in a public beta-testing stage and has been released on Steam on December 14, 2013, and currently on Early Access.
+8BitMMO is a massively multiplayer free-to-play sandbox game created by Robby Zinchak.
+The game launched as a browser game on June 19, 2011.
+In addition to the browser version, it was released as a Steam Early Access title on December 14, 2013, and left Early Access with Version 1.0 on January 26, 2015.
 It was created and is actively developed by Robby Zinchak.
-Users are encouraged to build in a shared world and undertake player vs environment and player vs player combat.
-The game was released on Steam.
+Users are encouraged to build in a shared world and undertake player versus environment and player versus player combat.

 On February 14, 2014, a chiptune soundtrack was included with music from Danimal Cannon, Zef, Protodome, and Honin Myo Audio.